FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Migration
 ----------

 The migration is applied on a given context.
-It is described in a ``.graphlink`` file.
+It is described in the ``.graphlink`` file.
 It defines how to migrate from a context version to another.

 Example of ``V1ToV2.graphlink``: